Shafiq-Kyazze/GazProm-Data-Engineering-Project/README.md

 **Motivation**
-- [ ] Create a Python script that uploads data to a database from a directory into different tables
+- [ ] Create a Python script that uploads data to a database from a directory into different tables.